Managing Disk Space on a Computer

 Built-in options

-Storage Settings: The path changed with macOS Ventura, but for all versions start with the Apple Menu > About This Mac.
-With Ventura and newer, select More info...> Storage > Storage Settings... macOS will offer some recommendations as well as provide some overview on which types of files take the most space.
+Select the Apple icon > About This Mac > More info...> Storage > Storage Settings... macOS will offer some recommendations as well as provide some overview on which types of files take the most space.
 The recommendations are the safe option; acting on the rest should be done armed with knowledge.

-Finder: For self discovery of your user data, open the Finder and find the computer name on the left sidebar.
-Open the hard drive name (default is Macintosh HD) > Users > yourusername
+For self discovery of your user data, open the Finder and find the computer name on the left sidebar.
+Open the hard drive name (default is Macintosh HD) > Usersusername

 Within this folder there are some hidden folders with application settings and data, but those are generally best managed within the applications that store data there (e.g., email caching settings).
 "Downloads" is often filled with installers and other large files downloaded over time; these MAY be appropriate to delete.
 As you explore a folder you may wish to click on the View icon and select as List so the Size of files will show and can be used for sorting too.
 Use caution and note that self-discovery can take hours and result in minimal gains of disk space.
 Spotlight also has an option to "narrow your search results" that can be used to search for large files, etc.